jsenv/importmap-eslint-resolver/README.md

     },
   },
 })
-// and any file ending with .cjs as written for Node.js with commonjs module resolution eslintConfig.overrides.push({
+// and for node and using Node CommonJS resolution on "*.cjs" eslintConfig.overrides.push({
   files: ["**/*.cjs"],
   env: {